TheOnlyMrCat/runscript/README.md

   - [ ] Arithmetic and a number of parameter substitutions
   - [ ] Here-documents
 - [ ] Replace manual SIGHUP'ing with `setpgid`
-- [ ] Fix race conditions in output
 - [ ] Remove most sources of panicking (fuzz testing?)
 - [ ] Support Windows properly